mattbroekhuis/myretail/readme.md

 ### Build instructions
 1. Install Java and Maven.
 Easiest way on OSX is to get [homebrew](http://brew.sh/) and use it.
 [Java install](http://stackoverflow.com/questions/24342886/how-to-install-java-8-on-mac) [Maven install](http://stackoverflow.com/a/17481557/412366)
 2. Get docker-machine via the [Docker tool box](https://www.docker.com/docker-toolbox)
 3. Initiate a docker-machine by running a command like below.
-I have 16gb of ram (hopefully you do too) and use docker all the time so I like a big memory capacity, you can get away with less likely.
+I have 16gb of ram (hopefully you do too) and use docker all the time so I like a big memory capacity, you can get away with much less if you choose.
 The last argument is the name of the machine.
 I use the name "local" .
 You will use this name for subsequent docker-machine commands
 ```bash
 docker-machine create --driver=virtualbox --virtualbox-cpu-count "2" --virtualbox-memory "8000" --virtualbox-cpu-count "4" --virtualbox-disk-size "40000" local
 ```